Fusion-Lab-Digital/best-price/README.md

 ## 🛠️ Installation

 ### Install via Composer 2.x
-We recommend to install this module via a compatible version of [Composer 2.x](https://getcomposer.org/download/) for your Magento 2 Installtion.
+We recommend to install this module via a compatible version of [Composer 2.x](https://getcomposer.org/download/) for your Magento 2 Installation.

 See your [Magento 2 Requirements here](https://experienceleague.adobe.com/en/docs/commerce-operations/installation-guide/system-requirements).
 ```bash